 He received two Latin Grammy nominations for his album Ritual, released in 2015, as Best Classical Album and Best Classical Contemporary Composition.
 In 2016, Otero put out another studio work entitled Enigma and was nominated for Best Classical Contemporary Composition.
 In November 2017 he received the Latin Grammy for his album Solo Buenos Aires, which came out in April 2017, where Otero reconnects with the song form as vocalist, multi-instrumentalist, and arranger, comprising a collection of songs written during the first half of the 20th century in Buenos Aires, with arrangements for orchestra.

 VOX is the title of Otero's album released in 2018 along with long-time collaborator, violinist Nick Danielson.
 It contains music for solo piano, solo violin, and violin-piano duet.
 In this work, Otero's compositions reflect once again his style in terms of melodic, harmonic and rhythmical language.
 The album Buenos Aires Now - a studio work featuring Otero's compositions for Bandoneon & Piano, recorded in France with bandoneon player Victor Hugo Villena - also came out in 2018.
-The duo toured intensively during the second half of the year, mainly in Europe and will resume activities in 2019, starting in Japan.
+The duo toured intensively during the second half of the year, mainly in Europe.

 His first contact with music was receiving vocal lessons from his mother Elsa Marval -an internationally acclaimed singer and actress- and started taking piano lessons at age five.
 He also studied the guitar, bass, drums, and later composition with Domingo Marafiotti.